 I enjoy reading crime fiction, especially Scandi crime fiction.
 I learned to dive but haven’t done very many dives (yet).

-I am a fellow of the IEEE, former editor-in-chief of the IEEE Robotics & Automation magazine, founding and associate editor of the Journal of Field Robotics, founding multi-media editor and editorial board member of the International Journal of Robotics Research, member of the editorial advisory board of the Springer Tracts on Advanced Robotics series.
+I am a fellow of the Australian Academy of Technology and Engineering, a fellow of the IEEE, former editor-in-chief of the IEEE Robotics & Automation magazine, founding and associate editor of the Journal of Field Robotics, founding multi-media editor and editorial board member of the International Journal of Robotics Research, member of the editorial advisory board of the Springer Tracts on Advanced Robotics series.

 George Hall Peppin (1800-1872), pastoralist and sheep breeder.
 With his sons George and Frederic (1828-1911, my gg-grandfather) they developed the Peppin merino, a robust sheep that produced large amounts of good wool.
 It revolutionised the wool industry in Australia and the Peppin merino strain still dominates the Australian sheep population.